shadeed/rtl-styling/posts/rtl-styling.md

 There are great tools that make our job easier when we need a way to flip a design from LTR to RTL.

 ### 1) bi-app-sass
-> [bi-app](https://github.com/anasnakawa/bi-app-sass) lets you write your stylesheets once, and have them compiled into 2 different stylesheets one for left-to-right layout, and the other for right-to-left layouts
+[bi-app](https://github.com/anasnakawa/bi-app-sass) by Anas Nakawa lets you write your stylesheets once, and have them compiled into 2 different stylesheets one for left-to-right layout, and the other for right-to-left layouts

 This tool is useful for a large project.
 The result will be multiple stylesheets for each direction (LTR, RTL).
 Consider the following:
 ```sass